-For an informal discussion about the post please contact Steve Allman, Head of Visitor Operations, via s.allman@uea.ac.uk
+For an informal discussion about the post please contact Steve Allman via s.allman@uea.ac.uk

 THE SAINSBURY CENTRE

 The Sainsbury Centre is a genre-defying art museum with world-class collections and a unique perspective in how art can foster cultural dialogue and exchange.
 It is an institution that has always broken the rules to empower art and people.